 Since the birth game-plan is to be kept private, as the palace said, we also can’t expect a post-birth public photograph of both Meghan and the baby after she welcomes her new child.
 Princess Diana and the Duchess of Cambridge both took the same picture outside Lindo Wing, so Arbiter says some people may be disappointed and miss that with the Duke and Duchess of Sussex.

-Royal watchers will still, however, be privy to a small photo opportunity set to take place a few days after the birth, People reports.
+Prince Harry and Meghan Markle are planning to meet the press with their baby for the first time in two days, Harry told Sky News on Monday.
 But one thing the public is going to have to get used to, Arbiter says, is giving the couple some privacy with their new baby.
 “Harry and Meghan are very keen to maintain the privacy of their child and also to sort of set the boundaries on what is acceptable and what’s not,” she says.
 “And we have to respect any new mother’s choices in that regard.”